 Note, the company will sponsor visas and since we are posting this well before the role is released, there are not much more details.

 #7.
-Banking internal strategy unit at one of the Africa’s largest banks: looking for at least 5 internal strategy consultants at various levels
+Banking internal strategy unit at one of Africa’s largest banks: looking for at least 5 internal strategy consultants at various levels

 Another great opportunity has come up.
-The internal strategy unit at one of the Africa’s largest banks, and widely considered to be the most sophisticated bank at using technology, is looking to carve out a new internal digital strategy team.
+The internal strategy unit at one of Africa’s largest banks, and widely considered to be the most sophisticated bank at using technology, is looking to carve out a new internal digital strategy team.

 Before assuming this is a low-end role, read this piece in the WSJ.